aws-amplify/amplify-hosting/FAQ.md

 #### How do I disable reading from cache?

-You can either remove the cache section from your buildspec or set via the `AWS_CACHE_BUCKET_READ` environment variable.
-If you want to disable via environment variable and leave cache in your buildspec, set the `AWS_CACHE_BUCKET_READ` environment variable to `false` in `App settings > Environment variables`
+You can either remove the cache section from your buildspec or set the `AWS_CACHE_BUCKET_READ` environment variable.
+To disable with the environment variable and leave cache in your buildspec, set the `AWS_CACHE_BUCKET_READ` environment variable to `false` in `App settings > Environment variables`.

 ## Redirects